Employment, Jobs, Careers and RFPs

 Position Summary

-The High School Humanities Teacher works in collaboration with the Faculty, High School Director, and Pedagogical Director in the development and execution program.
-This full time position includes instruction in a variety of English and literature blocks, history blocks, tracks, elective, and advanced classes, as well as directing plays.
-Additionally, the position includes ancillary responsibilities such as advising students, leading clubs, chaperoning field trips, participating in faculty committees, and engaging positively in the life of the school.
-Shining Mountain Waldorf High School is a highly collaborative environment and encourages strong relationships, inclusivity, input, and innovation within the teaching and student community.
+The Middle School Math Teacher works in collaboration with the Middle School Faculty, the High School Math Teacher, and School Director.
+This position includes instruction in a variety of math subjects, including pre-algebra, algebra, geometry, rates, ratios, percentages.
+Shining Mountain Waldorf School is a highly collaborative environment and encourages strong relationships, inclusivity, input, and innovation within the teaching and student community.

 Education and Qualifications / Regulations